Establishing Persistence Using the Startup Folder¶

-Using the Startup folder for persistence is a straightforward and effective method.
-This technique leverages the fact that any executable placed in the Windows Startup folder will automatically run each time the user logs in.
+Using the Startup folder for persistence is one of the simplest techniques.
+Any executable or script placed in this folder will automatically run each time the user logs in.

 -